SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         The method that is exported when you export a `scikit-learn` model to ONNX is the `predict` method.

-2. In your own words, describe what the concept of *computational graph* means?
+2. In your own words, describe what the concept of *computational graph* means.

     ??? success "Solution"